Deepjyoti13/coolours-module/README.md

 # Future

 More colours and styles coming soon.
-Will also add a way to align text.
+Will add some sort of fancy text.